andrew-chang-dewitt/jspec/DESIGN.md

 Encompasses features for executing tests, evaluating for success or failure, & communicating that state to the user.

+- A User can run a test class (& any nested classes) manually by defining a main() method that creates an instance of itself & calls the instance's run() method.
+- A User receives a concise indicator of test result status after running a test class with a '.' to indicate a successful test & an 'F' to indicate a failure.
+- A User receives a count of successful tests out of total tests at the end of the report.
+- A User receives details about any failed test, including the test class name, test method name, failure reason (exception name & message), & any stack trace.
+- A User can opt to receive a verbose output of test result status, consisting of the test class name, followed by a list of test method names & "Success" or "Failure", depending on the result.

 ### Test discovery

 Encompasses features for recursively finding all tests in a given directory & running them.

+- A User can use a cli command (e.g. `jspec test` or `maven test`) have jspec recursively traverse a given (could default to PWD or project) directory & subdirectories & discover any files ending in `Spec.java`, then run the tests for all files found.
+- A User can give a glob pattern to use when searching for spec files, replacing the default `Spec.java` pattern.
+- A User can specify a single test file to run.